tyashkumar/SOC-Analyst-L1-splunk-Projects/Email Phishing Investigation/README.md

 **Delivery Date- 01 june 2026**

 **Observation**
-The  Email claimed that a reward/free bet was available for the IPL Final and contained URL Link encouraging the receipient to clcik and  claim the offer.
+The  Email claimed that a reward/free bet was available for the IPL Final and contained URL Link encouraging the recipient to click and  claim the offer.

 **Investigation Process**
 **1.Email Header Analysis -Using MXToolbox Email Header Analyzer.**
 <img width="1483" height="823" alt="spam Email" src="https://github.com/user-attachments/assets/4cdd2f99-e8da-4a91-9dac-421802895c50" />

 **Findings**
-**- SPF Authentication: Pass
-- SPF Alignment: Pass
-- DKIM Authentication: Pass
-- DKIM Alignment: Pass
+- **SPF Authentication & Alignment**: Pass
+-**DKIM Authentication & Alignment:** Pass
-- DMARC: No Record Found**
+- **DMARC:** No Record Found**

  SPF and DKIM validation succeeded,But the absence of a DMARC policy reduces protection against domain spoofing.